opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_Cohere_Rerank_model_on_Amazon_Bedrock.md

 }
 ```

-If using the Amazon Opensearch Service, you can provide an IAM role arn that allows access to the bedrock service.
-Refer to this [AWS doc](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ml-amazon-connector.html)
+If using the Amazon Opensearch Service, you can provide an IAM role ARN that allows access to the Amazon Bedrock service.
+For more information, see [AWS documentation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ml-amazon-connector.html):
 ```json
 POST /_plugins/_ml/connectors/_create
 {